Genuine Insect-O-Cutor Black Light Insect Attraction Lamps

 Insect-O-Cutor® offers One-Stop Shopping ... for most major commercial brand insect control devices.

-If you are experiencing difficulty obtaining the correct black light lamps for your commercial type devices, simply advise us the component part number and we will try to cross-match it for you.
+If you are experiencing difficulty obtaining the correct black light lamp tubes for your commercial type devices, simply advise us the component part number and we will try to cross-match it for you.

 Insect-O-Cutor Relamping Program

-It is recommended that all users of insect light traps replace their black light lamps annually because of the lamps' limited attraction life span... preferably before the heavy seasonal flying infestation begins.
+It is recommended that all users of insect light traps replace their black light fluorescent lamp tubes annually because of the lamps' limited attraction life span... preferably before the heavy seasonal flying infestation begins.
 In tropical and sub-tropical climates, black light lamps should be replaced twice a year.

 As a complimentary service, an Annual Lamp Replacement Reminder is sent to our U.S. and Canadian customers early each year.
 This lists the lamps required for a complete system replacement as determined from our records.